Chapter 3:

 “Why aren’t you answering your cellphone?”

 Reiko snuck a glance at the closed bedroom door, then tiptoed dripping wet into the living room.
-The sunlight that peeked in from outside peach colored curtains revealed a cozy miniature couch, a kotatsu, and an old fashioned television that sat against the opposite wall.
+The sunlight that peeked in through peach colored curtains revealed a miniature couch, a kotatsu, and an old television that sat against the opposing wall.

 “Do you even know what’s going on outside right now?”